 5. Go to Bluetooth Settings

-6. Tap the JBL Clip 3 Speaker Entry in Devices List
+6. Tap the JBL Clip 3 Entry

 7. Tap the Forget This Device Option